Wiring a Ceiling Fan Wireless Remote Control

 - Make sure the pull chain switches are in the full ON position which will allow the remote control the ability to operate with the full range control features.

-More About Wiring a Ceiling Fan Remote Control
+More About Wiring a Ceiling Fan Wireless Control

 How to Install Ceiling Fans